wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-cloning.md

 ## Configuring Traffic Manager while cloning a App ##

-Creating multi-region web apps and configuring Azure Traffic Manager to route traffic to all these web apps, is a n important scenario to insure that customers' apps are highly available, when cloning an existing web app you have the option to connect both web apps to either a new traffic manager profile or an existing one - note that only ARM version of Traffic Manager is supported.
+Creating multi-region web apps and configuring Azure Traffic Manager to route traffic to all these web apps, is a n important scenario to insure that customers' apps are highly available, when cloning an existing web app you have the option to connect both web apps to either a new traffic manager profile or an existing one - note that only Azure Resource Manager version of Traffic Manager is supported.

 ### Creating a new Traffic Manager profile while cloning a App ###

-Scenario: The user would like to clone an web app to another region, while configuring an ARM traffic manager profile that include both web apps.
+Scenario: The user would like to clone an web app to another region, while configuring an Azure Resource Manager traffic manager profile that include both web apps.
 The following demonstrates creating a clone of the source web app to a new web app while configuring a new Traffic Manager profile:

     $destapp = New-AzureRmWebApp -ResourceGroupName DestinationAzureResourceGroup -Name dest-webapp -Location "China East" -AppServicePlan DestinationAppServicePlan -SourceWebApp $srcapp -TrafficManagerProfileName newTrafficManagerProfile

 ### Adding new cloned Web App to an existing Traffic Manager profile ###

-Scenario: The user already have an ARM traffic manager profile that he would like to add both web apps as endpoints.
+Scenario: The user already have an Azure Resource Manager traffic manager profile that he would like to add both web apps as endpoints.
 To do so, we first need to assemble the existing traffic manager profile id, we will need the subscription id, resource group name and the existing traffic manager profile name.

     $TMProfileID = "/subscriptions/<Your subscription ID goes here>/resourceGroups/<Your resource group name goes here>/providers/Microsoft.TrafficManagerProfiles/ExistingTrafficManagerProfileName"